TV Series Like Game On!, Find Shows Similar To Game On!

 Shows Like Game On!

-If you enjoyed watching Game On!, you will also love watching those shows!
+If you liked Game On!, you will also enjoy watching the following series!

 Can you walk into a kitchen and figure out what's been baked solely by the ingredients and clues left behind?
 Each episode begins at the scene of the crime - a kitchen that was just used to make an amazing mouth-watering dessert that has since disappeared.
 The chef teams of two are challenged to scour the kitchen for clues and ingredients to figure out what was baked.
 Next, each team must duplicate the recipe based on their guess.
 To take the $100,000 prize, the competing dessert makers will need to prove they have the technical know-how, imagination and problem-solving skills needed to decode and re-create incredible desserts and cakes from across the world!